Stephen Coughlan: Comments about Jews

 The current affairs magazine Nusight, edited by Vincent Browne, ran an article on the situation in Limerick.
 The article compared Coughlan to American segregationist George Wallace and speculated that Coughlan was veering towards fascism.
 The article made mention of the 1904 boycott in Limerick of Jews in the city, as well as attacks on Jehovah Witnesses in the 1950s.

 In response to the article, Coughlan publicly declared that he was proud of what the Limerick people had done in those instances, and claimed his own parents had been involved.
 He defended the priest behind the boycott, stating "Fr Creagh, in a most courageous way, declared war on the Jews of Collooney Street" who had "been bleeding the working people of Limerick dry 70 years before".
 Coughlan's comments drew national attention and controversy.
 Coughlan tried to clarify that he "only" meant the Jews in the area who were exploiting money lending practices.
 Jewish Fianna Fáil TD Ben Briscoe lent Coughlan some credibility when he dismissed the idea of Coughlan being anti-semite.

 Sensing that his political career could be hanging by a thread, Coughlan delivered a public speech in Limerick where he called for a new Ireland under a liberal constitution.
-An amazed Irish Times commented that "Never before had such sentiment been uttered before by Mr Coughlan".
+The Irish Times commented that "Never before had such sentiment been uttered before by Mr Coughlan".
 They were not mentioned afterwards either.
 At a meeting of the Labour Party Administrative council, trade union leader Matthew Merrigan moved a motion to expel Coughlan from Labour over his comments.
 It was defeated 10 votes to 16.
-As a result, both Merrigan and Jim Kemmy quit the administrative council, with Kemmy leaving the labour party entirely and taking a number of supporters with him.
+As a result, both Merrigan and Jim Kemmy quit the administrative council, with Kemmy leaving the Labour party entirely and taking a number of supporters with him.